-The report prepared by the insurer's engineers stated that minor movement would probably continue unless the foundations of the house were stabilised.
-The insurer said it would pay for any superstructure repairs and redecoration that might be necessary, as and when further movement occurred.
+The insurer’s engineers prepared a report stating that minor movement would probably continue unless the foundations of the house were stabilised.
+The insurer said it would pay for any superstructure repairs and any necessary redecoration, as and when further movement occurred.

 In our view, the proper repair of a building requires something more long-lasting than a temporary patch-up.
 Filling cracks and repainting can’t be regarded as repairing subsidence damage if, within a relatively short time, the cracks are likely to reappear.

 The expert evidence indicated that, without stabilisation, the movement that had caused the damage would continue.
 We asked the insurer to meet the cost of stabilisation.